 The project readme is the first thing new visitors will see when they open your project.
 It’s a great place to describe your project for others, set the context for your research, and write down your plan including goals, hypotheses, timeline, and so on.

 Project readmes have the same set of formatting that notes and insights do, which means you can easily insert headings, lists, tables, images, files, and more to describe your project for others.
-Like everything in Dovetail, it’s also real time.
-Feel free to collaborate with other users and you’ll see their changes without needing to refresh.
+It also supports real time collaboration, so feel free to work with your team on your research plan and see their changes without needing to refresh.

 Here are a few ideas for what to cover in the project readme:

 The research project goals.

 Your hypotheses or assumptions.

 Can’t find what you’re looking for?
 Search through our articles or contact our support team and get a response within 24 hours.Get help